usmanwardag/dollar_bot/.github/ISSUE_TEMPLATE/bug-template.md

 ---
-name: Bug Issue Template
+name: Bug Issue Reports
-about: To make contributors familiar with the structure for reporting or opening issues
+about: Create a bug report to help DollarBot improve!
-title: 'to-do '
+title: 'Bug in <feature>: describe the bug in a few words>'
-labels: ''
+labels: 'bug'
 assignees: ''

 ---